PostHog/posthog.com/contents/docs/api/api.md

 showTitle: true
 ---

+This section of our docs explains how to pull or push data from our API.

+If you are looking to push event or user data into PostHog instead of using a tracking snippet or a language specific library, there is a simple guide in the [dedicated events API](/docs/integrations/api) section.

-PostHog has an API available on all tiers of pricing and for every whatever.
+PostHog has an API available on all tiers of pricing and for every self-hosted version.

 ## Authentication